trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 The issue had been discussed amongst zoo directors for some time.
 Yet in 1928, at the 40th Conference of Central European Zoological Gardens, "[e]very discussion on the separation of the monkeys from the public by glass walls" still led to "no unanimous response."[^27] **Animals and visitors were separated by the gradual conversion to enclosure architecture that prevented direct contact**.
 The change reduced contact with the animals to eye contact and put a definitive end to feeding by visitors.[^28] This proved beneficial to the health of many animals, as within a few years of introducing the general feeding prohibition, not least the need for medication and treatment decreased noticeably.[^29] Separating glass panels were used in the ape house as early as the early 1960s – a practice that is now widespread.[^30] At the same time, the workings of the feeding kitchen were made transparent: "Through large panes of glass, the public can see into the feeding kitchen and watch the keepers prepare [...]."[^31] In the mid-1970s, when the monkey house was renovated after the ape house, glass panes instead of iron bars were implemented to separate the animals from the public there too – simultaneously allowing a clearer view, and direct eye contact.
 The behaviour of many animals began to normalise; they no longer begged for food when a human approached.
 Zoo directors reported that fewer animals suffered, or died, from digestive disorders.[^32] "It is a pleasure to observe the animals in their natural way of life and playfulness after the introduction of the feeding prohibition"[^33], as one anonymous letter to the Berlin Zoo put it.
 There were many approving voices like this one, which, interestingly, due to the newly imposed distance identified the zoo as a place of the natural, and no longer regarded the begging of the animals as natural behaviour.
 This shows how notions of the "natural" are historically variable.

 [^1]: Hennings, Edwin. _Katalogirter Führer durch den Berliner Zoologischen Garten_, 6.
 Ed.
 Berlin: A. Seidel, 1873: 2.
 The Hamburg Zoo guide pointed to the notice boards explicitly.
 Cf. Bolau, Heinrich. _Führer durch den Zoologischen Garten zu Hamburg_, 29.
 Ed.
 Hamburg: Verlag der Zoologischen Gesellschaft Hamburg, 1879: n.p.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^2]: Backhaus, D. "Die Eröffnung des Gartens im Jahre 1858".
 In _Hundertjähriger Zoo in Frankfurt am Main_, ed. by the Zoological Garden of the City of Frankfurt am Main.
 Frankfurt a.M.: 1957.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^3]: Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1925.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^4]: At the beginning of 1956, a report in the _Leipziger Volkszeitung_ informed of the introduction of a general prohibition on feeding: "Most of the treats brought by the public for their favourites are unsuitable for the animals, in many cases even harmful. [...]
 Often, nausea and intestinal diseases set in and medical treatment has to cure the spoilt stomachs.
 Unfortunately, it does not always go 'well', and we have already lost valuable animals in this way.
 In the interest of keeping our wards healthy, improper feeding must therefore be avoided."
 Dittrich, Lothar.
 "Nicht mehr füttern!" _Leipziger Volkszeitung_, January 1956, cited in: Haikal, Mustafa, and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
 Leipzig: Pro Leipzig e.V., 2003: 181.